Kegel exercises for men

 Ejaculation can be primary or secondary.
 It is primary when the premature ejaculation is constant and appears at each intercourse.
 Secondary Premature Ejaculation can occur because of an erectile or neurological disorder.
 It may be due to a psychological problem or even an underlying disease.

-Sometimes the doctor may prescribe sexoactive drugs coupled with pelvic floor training.
-Once everything is put back in order, the drugs are removed and all that remains is to continue to do your Kegel exercises regularly to maintain the strength of your pelvic floor acquired during the pelvic floor trainings.
+Sometimes the doctor may prescribe sex active drugs together with pelvic floor training.
+Once everything is put back in order, the drugs are removed and all you have to do is to continue to do your Kegel exercises regularly to maintain the strength of your pelvic floor acquired during pelvic floor therapy.

 How to solve these pelvic floor issues?

 Kegel exercises are extremely simple to do.
 Generally, you don’t need too much time to understand how to contract correctly your pelvic floor.
-Afterwards, you will be able to do your exercises at the red car lights, when you are toothbrushing, in the shower…
+Afterwards, you will be able to do your exercises while waiting at a traffic light, when you are brushing your tooth, in the shower…

 But first of all, you must become aware of your pelvic floor.
-In a first time, you can lie down to do your exercises, bent knees and the head slightly raised by a cushion.
-You can take your time to contract your pelvic floor muscles.
+For the first training, you can lay down to do your exercises, bend your knees, and put a pillow under your head.
+Take your time to contract your pelvic floor muscles.

-Now that you are an expert in pelvic floor control, just one more step: download our Emy mobile application.
+Now that you are an expert in pelvic floor control, just one more step: download our mobile app Emy.
 This app is free and allows you to do Kegel exercises easily.
 You adjust your reminders, do simple and funny exercises that will allow you to stay motivated in your pelvic floor training.